ministryofjustice/hmpps-digital-tech-radar/radar/2022-11-01/AWS_-_ECR_(private_repo).md

 tags: [hmpps]
 ---

-"Amazon Elastic Container Registry (ECR) is a fully-managed Docker container registry that makes it easy for developers to store, manage, and deploy Docker container images."
+AWS ECR (Elastic Container Registry) is a fully managed container registry service that allows developers to store, manage, and deploy Docker container images.
+It integrates with Amazon ECS, EKS, and other services, enabling seamless workflows for deploying containerized applications.